MooersLab/MooersLab/README.md

 The **Superwhisper.** **app** for the Mac is interesting.
 It supports dictation in e-mail and elsewhere.
 Its support for custom commands is limited; it still needs to support bulk uploading of text replacements before it will interest me.
+You have to pay a subscription fee to gain access to all of its features.
+It has features that may appeal to people who have numerous electronic devices that need to be synced with their main computer.

 **Talon Voice** supports all three activities, but speech-to-text accuracy needs to catch up to Voice Typing and Voice In Plus in my experience.
 I am currently using Talon Voice for the last two activities.